 You don’t need to have more than one product to be successful.
 We have been making the same soap for two years.
 We have repeat customers and keep extra on hand for new orders.
 Making a new kind of soap might be successful but, for us, Dirty Boy Soap has been a winner.
 The boys also make a flower press that has become popular on ETSY.

-I recommend you choose something that is fun for your family to make but you can incorporate educational lessons in history, business, science, or something else in order to glean the most reward.
-Use birthdays and holidays as a time to share your new product with family and friends.
+I recommend you choose something fun for your family to make.
+Still, you can incorporate educational lessons in history, business, science, or something else to glean the most reward.
+Use birthdays and holidays to share your new product with family and friends.
 They may be your best customers in the future.

 Over the years, our family has ventured into several ideas that have produced extra income.
-We have learned how to embrace ideas that might be unusual and turned them into experiences that have impacted our home education in a positive way.
+We have learned how to embrace ideas that might be unusual and turned them into experiences that have positively impacted our home education.

-Using opportunities beyond traditional school books can create an educational experience and bonus income that the whole family can enjoy.
-Take a look at your lifestyle and the activities your family participates in to see if a new income opportunity is as close as your kitchen sink.
+Using opportunities beyond traditional school books can create an educational experience and bonus income for the whole family.
+Look at your lifestyle and your family’s activities to see if a new income opportunity is as close as your kitchen sink.